martinbean/laravel-menu-builder/README.md

 Out of the box, the package comes with a `UnorderedListPresenter` class.
 As the name suggests, this renders the menu in a plain ol’ HTML unordered list (`<ul>`) element.

-You can create your own presenters: all you need to do is implement the `PresenterContract`, which will enforce you to implement three methods:
+You can create your own presenters: all you need to do is implement the `Presenter` contract, which will enforce you to implement three methods:

 * `render()`